ahackit/work-on-the-LATTS/2.CurrentStack/AWS/readme.md

 ### Elastic BeanStalk
 - Quick way to scaffold entire applications based on templates of popular application infrastructures
 - Can auto scale

+###  AWS Lambda
+- Serverless Functions  - lets you run code without provisioning or managing servers, creating workload-aware cluster scaling logic, maintaining event integrations, or managing runtimes.
+- Use as event system
+- Use as compute service  based on HTTP requests or using AWS SDKs
+- Pricing
+  - Number of requests
+    - First 1 million requests are free
+    - .20 per 1 million thereafter
+  - Duration
+    - from the time your code begins executing until it returns or otherwise terminates
+    - This pricing depends on how much memory is adjusted
+- Scales out atuomatically
+- 1 event = 1 function
+- Use X-Ray to Debug

+#### Layers
+- Use Layers to reduce bundle per lambda sizing

+### Elastic Container Service - ECS
+- Amazons built in way of deploying and scaling containers outside of the context of K8s.
+- You deploy Clusters, which have Services, which have Familys or Tasks that are responsible for deploying your containers.
+- Try to reuse names where possible to make your life easier.
+- To have a custom domain on top of this, you will need a ELB to resolve the load balancing requirements for containers

 ## Storage